Azure/azure-quickstart-templates/201-vm-dedicated-hosts/readme.md

 This templates provisions a dedicated environment using Azure Dedicated Hosts.
 You provide the number of zones, how many hosts in each zone and the rest is taken care of by the template.

-Note: This is the infrastructure only, no VMs or other resrouces will be provisioned.
+Note: This is the infrastructure only, no VMs or other resources will be provisioned.

 <a name="importantnotes"></a>